seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 A strange invisible perfume hits the sense
 Of the adjacent wharfs.
 The city cast
 Her people out upon her; and Antony,
-Enthroned i’ the market-place, did sit alone,
+Enthroned i' the market-place, did sit alone,
 Whistling to the air; which, but for vacancy,
 Had gone to gaze on Cleopatra too,
 And made a gap in nature.